iodide-project/iodide/docs/policies.md

 # Terms of service and privacy policy

-Usage of Iodide is governed by these [terms of service](https://www.mozilla.org/about/legal/terms/mozilla), and follow's [Mozilla's privacy policy](https://www.mozilla.org/privacy/websites/).
+Usage of Iodide is governed by these [terms of service](https://www.mozilla.org/about/legal/terms/mozilla), and follows [Mozilla's privacy policy](https://www.mozilla.org/privacy/websites/).

 # Content created within notebooks